s4nd33p-p/Sflex/README.md

 - **Utilization aware scheduling:** Picks least loaded compute node by looking at real-time utilization stats of GPUs.
 - **MPS based Overprovisioning:** Uses Nvidia's Multi-Process Service feature to multiplex GPU at process granularity.
 Does overprovisiong for better utilization of GPU resources.

+## Prerequisites ##
+- The compute nodes with GPUs should have working CUDA (11 or higher).
+Compute nodes use NVML library of CUDA to relay realtime GPU stats to controller.
+- Required SLURM plugins: *gres/mps, select/cons_tres*.
+These plugins are part of source code.
+Successfull SLURM build should load these plugins.